ParisMonson/CV/README.md

 #### Exeter University (September 2017 to August 2020)

-- BA Politics and International Relations
+- BA Politics and International Relations (2:1)
-- 2:1
+- Developed analytical skills to solve problems, process information and make informed decisions.
+Gained a deeper understanding of global issues, cross-cutural understanding and awareness of what’s happening in the world as well as an understanding of how society and people work.

-# Hobbies
+# Interests

-I am always finding new things that interest me and my interest's are always evolving.
-I have recently started playing Chess, I like to meditate and go to the gym before I start my day and am really interested in learning about the world in general so podcasts on scientific topics appeal to me.
+I have an inquisitive mind that I like to keep busy, so I listen to podcasts and read numerous blogs on all sorts of different subjects, from current affairs, x to tech.
+Learning about the world in general has always been an interest of mine, so podcasts like Lex Friedman’s, where he interviews a wide variety of guests are a regular listen for me.

+I enjoy switching off by playing chess or sports and I like to meditate before I start my day.
+I’m a keen footballer and keep fit at the gym.